 3. Firm Power

 Large firms can still dominate certain markets, even where there is competition, and exploit suppliers (by squeezing their prices down) and consumers (by charging higher selling prices) to maximize profits.
-Amazon has done this in the book industry by dictating unfair terms to publishers.
+For example, Amazon has done this in the book industry by dictating unfair terms to publishers.

 Certain members of society will not be able to work with the elderly or the unemployed (because their skills aren’t marketable).
 They will be left and will fall into poverty (remember if there is no government, they cannot be helped).